askonube/IR-Network-Slowdowns/README.md

 4. **Tactic: Discovery (TA0007)**

     - **Technique: Network Service Discovery (T1046)** Adversaries use port scanning to identify open ports and services on target hosts within the network.
-The KQL query on DeviceNetworkEvents revealed that the failed connection attempts from 10.0.0.137 targeted ports in a sequential and chronological pattern, focusing on commonly used ports.
-This behavior strongly indicates a methodical port scan conducted around 2025-06-08T16:30:19.4145359Z.
+The KQL query on `DeviceNetworkEvents` revealed that the failed connection attempts from `10.0.0.137` targeted ports in a sequential and chronological pattern, focusing on commonly used ports.
+This behavior strongly indicates a methodical port scan conducted around `2025-06-08T16:30:19.4145359Z`.

 ---